noelledavis/noelledavis.github.io/_pages/home.md

 hidden: true
 ---

 Hi, I'm Noelle!
-I'm an PhD candidate in <a href="https://eecs.berkeley.edu/">Electrical Engineering at UC Berkeley</a>, advised by <a href="http://nano.eecs.berkeley.edu/">Ali Javey</a> and studying human eccrine sweat as a biosensing target for medical and athletic applications.
+I'm an recent PhD grad in <a href="https://eecs.berkeley.edu/">Electrical Engineering at UC Berkeley</a>, advised by <a href="http://nano.eecs.berkeley.edu/">Ali Javey</a> and studying human eccrine sweat as a biosensing target for medical and athletic applications.
 More broadly, I am interested in flexible electronics, electrochemical sensing, and embedded systems.

 I am affiliated with the <a href="https://bsac.berkeley.edu/">Berkeley Sensors and Actuators Center</a> and supported by an <a href="https://ndseg.org/">NDSEG Fellowship</a>.